diogogithub/gnu-social/README.md

 particulars.
 See each package's license file in the extlib directory for additional terms.

-## New this version

-This is the development branch for the 1.2.x version of GNU social.
-All daring 1.1.x admins should upgrade to this version.

-So far it includes the following changes:

-- Backing up a user's account is more and more complete.
-- Emojis 😸 (utf8mb4 support)
-- Fully qualified group mentions (!group@example.com)

-The last release, 1.1.3, gave us these improvements:

-- XSS security fix (thanks Simon Waters, <https://www.surevine.com/>)
-- Many improvements to ease adoption of the Qvitter front-end <https://github.com/hannesmannerheim/qvitter>
-- Protocol adaptions for improved performance and stability

-Upgrades from _StatusNet_ 1.1.1 will also experience these improvements:

-- Fixes for SQL injection errors in profile lists.
-- Improved ActivityStreams JSON representation of activities and objects.
-- Upgrade to the Twitter 1.1 API.
-- More robust handling of errors in distribution.
-- Fix error in OStatus subscription for remote groups.
-- Fix error in XMPP distribution.
-- Tracking of conversation URI metadata (more coherent convos)

 ### Troubleshooting

 The primary output for GNU social is syslog,